SNCFdevelopers/ApiSNCF/source/integration.rst

-Templated url
+Templated URL
 *************

 Under some link sections, you will find a "templated" property.
-If "templated" is true, then you will have to format the link with one id.
+If "templated" is true, then you will have to format the link with a line id.

 For example, in response of https://api.sncf.com/v1/coverage/sncf/lines you will find a *links* section: